-The reaction time covers the period in which the supplier has to start analysing and remedying an incident from the time of receipt of the incident report.
-It depends on the priority assigned to an incident and is to be agreed in the contract.
+The reaction time covers the period in which the supplier has to start analysing and remedying an incident after the relevant report has been received.
+The reaction time depends on the priority assigned to an incident and is to be agreed in the contract.
 The parties shall jointly agree on the assignment of the respective priority based on the technical and economic needs of the client.